codingcatgirl/choo/docs/choo/models.rst

     .. attribute:: passthrough

-        A boolean indicating whether the ride does not actualle stop at this :py:class:`Stop` but pass through it.
+        A boolean indicating whether the ride does not actually stop at this :py:class:`Stop` but pass through it.

 .. py:class:: LiveTime(time, delay=None)